 If you’ve never had a classic southern buttermilk pie, please run to your kitchen and bake this recipe immediately.
 It looks unassuming, but every bite is positively luscious.
-The custard is velvety smooth and delicate with a rich, buttery flavor, which, as you might imagine, is dynamite when eaten from a buttery, flakey pie crust.
-Swoooooon.
+The filling is velvety smooth and delicate with a rich, buttery flavor, which, as you might imagine, is dynamite when eaten from a buttery, flaky pie crust.

 The one fault I find with buttermilk pie is that it can be overly sweet, so I reduced the sugar in this recipe just a bit, placing it squarely in the dessert danger zone—sweet enough to make you crave more, but not sweet enough to force you to stop.

 - Pastry Crust.
 A flaky, buttery crust is critical for this recipe.
 I love using my Darn Good Whole Wheat Pie Crust.
 Scared to death of pie crust?
 If you opt for store bought (which would officially make buttermilk pie THE easiest pie ever), I will not judge.

 - Eggs + Sugar + Butter.
 Once mixed and baked, these three ingredients form an impossibly creamy and delicious filling.

 - Lemon Zest + Juice.
 For fresh, zippy flavor.
 My grammy always adds it to her chess pie, and I love it in buttermilk pie too.

 - Bourbon.
 OK, this is admittedly not a classic buttermilk pie ingredient, but it’s sooooo tasty in pie.
 Also, anytime I have the chance to spike the dessert, I take it.
 If you prefer not to use bourbon, you can use additional vanilla extract and lemon juice instead.

 - Vanilla.
 The perfect match for bourbon (or any dessert!).
 Use real vanilla for the best flavor.